 - If the kernel is spoon-shaped, expect plenty of snow to shovel.

 - If it is fork-shaped, plan on a mild winter with powdery, light snow.

 - If the kernel is knife-shaped, expect frigid winds that will “cut” like a blade.

-That’s it!
+That’s all there is to it!
 Now, cut open a persimmon and tell us what you see in the comments below.
 Don’t forget to include your location, too!

 Here’s a close-up of a spoon.
 Get out the shovel!

 Another favorite tradition for predicting winter weather is to use a woolly bear caterpillar.